bsmith89/make-bml/make-lesson.md

 We _could_ just `bash run_pipeline.sh` again.
 That would work, but it could also be a big pain if counting words takes more than a few seconds.
-We don't need to do that part.
+The the word counting routine hasn't changed; we shouldn't need to recreate those files.

 Alternatively, we could manually rerun the plotting for each word-count file and recreate the tarball.